masakifukunishi/crypto-chart/README.md

       While the app currently offers basic functionality, there is potential to enhance its practicality by incorporating features such as acquiring candlestick data for shorter periods, integrating technical indicators, and more.

 ## Language and Libraries

+- Client
     - TypeScript
     - React
     - Redux, Redux Toolkit
     - Tailwind CSS
+    - ApexCharts
+    - Vite

+- Server
+    - TypeScript
     - Express
     - Node.js
     - MongoDB (mongoose)
-- ApexCharts
     - node-cron
-- Vite

 ### React
 Data fetching from the backend in React is facilitated using custom hooks, making it explicit when the API is called.